FantLab: Content

+Features

 Author's pages

 Collected information for Russian and non-Russian writers is presented on Author's pages.
-Each author’s page will have biography completed with photos and bibliography.
+Each author's page will have biography completed with photos and bibliography.
 Bibliography is a compiled list of known published and unpublished works, derived from multiple sources by comparisons and additions that characterize its reliability.

-All author’s works are categorized into cycles, series and epics.
-Each will have publishing editions information along with edition’s detail.
+All author's works are categorized into cycles, series and epics.
+Each will have publishing editions information along with edition's detail.

 Each item in bibliography displays average rating, count of readers and number of reviews.

-Any title’s page reflects number of people who read and rated it, an average rating, annotation, comments or synopsis, listing of parent series, epics, collections or anthologies and awards where applicable.
-Title’s page will also contain any available information for published editions, including cover images, sorted by year and divided between Russian and non-Russian editions.
+Any title's page reflects number of people who read and rated it, an average rating, annotation, comments or synopsis, listing of parent series, epics, collections or anthologies and awards where applicable.
+Title's page will also contain any available information for published editions, including cover images, sorted by year and divided between Russian and non-Russian editions.

+Criticism

+Arkady Rukh, a columnist for the magazine "If", noted that the quality of the portal's content, filled according to Web 2.0 principles, is often of poor sort and gave several examples of unsuccessful formulations reminiscent of school essays.
+They concerned both user reviews (moderated post factum, according to the site's rules and the assessments of other users), and pre-moderated texts of the site - user annotations to books, etc.